 What is a Prepayment Penalty?

 The term “prepayment penalty” refers to a lender’s fee if a borrower pays off the entire or part of the loan before its scheduled maturity.
-If a borrower is supposed to make a prepayment penalty, they must have agreed to this clause while closing the deal because it is not an inherent feature for any loan.
-In addition, federal law has prohibited prepayment penalties for many loan types, such as FHA loans, USDA loans, and student loans.
+If a borrower is supposed to make a prepayment penalty, they must have agreed to this clause while closing the deal because it is not an inherent feature of any loan.

-How does the prepayment Penalty work?
+How Does the Prepayment Penalty Work?

 Therefore, a prepayment penalty clause safeguards a lender from refinancing risk.
 Also, it can be included in the loan agreement to recoup some profit when the lender losses future interest income due to prepayment by the borrower.